Haiti's first election in four years marred by sporadic violence

 | PORT-AU-PRINCE, Haiti

-PORT-AU-PRINCE, Haiti Haitians lined up to vote on Sunday for the first time in four years, in a test of stability for an impoverished country continually rocked by political turmoil.
+PORT-AU-PRINCE, Haiti Haitians voted Sunday for the first time in four years in a test of stability for an impoverished country continually rocked by political turmoil.

-Men armed with rocks and bottles attacked polling stations in the capital of Port-au-Prince and at least three were forced to close, according to election officials.
+Men armed with rocks and bottles attacked polling stations in the capital of Port-au-Prince and about 50 of 1,500 voting centers around the country were "affected" by a mixture of violence and bureaucratic problems, according to Haiti's official Electoral Council.

+The council's head, Pierre-Louis Opont, did not elaborate and said it was too early to know how many ballots were impacted.

+Voting was extended two hours at some polling stations that opened late or were forced to suspend voting.

 The country was also devastated by an earthquake in 2010 that flattened large parts of the capital, including the presidential palace, killings tens of thousands of people.

-President Michel Martelly, who cannot run for re-election, has dozens of candidates running throughout the country under the so-called Haitian Bald Headed Party (PHTK), named after his famously smooth scalp.
-The Verite Party of former president Rene Preval and the Lavalas Family party, linked to twice-deposed former president Jean-Bertrand Aristide, are also running candidates.
+President Michel Martelly, who cannot run for re-election, has dozens of candidates running throughout the country under the so-called Haitian Tet Kale (Bald Headed) Party (PHTK), named after his famously smooth scalp.
+The Vérité (Truth) Party of former president René Préval and the Lavalas Family party, linked to twice-deposed former president Jean-Bertrand Aristide, are also running candidates.

-Results are expected in six to 10 days and runoffs are set for Oct.
+Due to a mix of poverty, insecurity and political corruption turnout was forecast to be low with results not expected for six to 10 days.
+Runoffs are set for Oct.
 25, the same day as the first round of presidential voting.

-Following a violent campaign, the election will test the Haitian National Police, which has taken full control of security during election season from a U.N. peacekeeping force.
+Following a violent campaign, the election was a test for the Haitian National Police, which has taken full control of security during election season from a downsized U.N. peacekeeping force.

 "They came in with force and threw rocks and bottles.
 They ripped up the (voting) materials," Benjamin said.
 The mob overwhelmed six Haitian policemen guarding the school, she said.